theupdateframework/taps/tap7.md

 During this process, the tester tool verifies that the expected metadata and update files are downloaded, and examines the return codes of the program when attacks on the updater are present, as defined later in the *Specification* section of this TAP.
-Note that the conformance tester provides the remote files (i.e., repository files) specified on the command-line, and so it  can test for various conditions and input metadata.
+Note that the conformance tester generates the metadata and files that the implementation uses, and it can test for various conditions and metadata.
+For instance, the tester tool can generate metadata that is signed by an invalid key, and it can test whether the implementation rejects the untrusted signature.

 To launch the test, the conformance tester accepts a command-line option (and others, which will be covered later) that points to